didonatodani/ironhub-front/README.md

    - A reusable component to display individual posts.
    - Displays the post's title, description (truncated), author, and date.
    - Includes a button to view the full post.
-3. PostDetails
-   - Displays the full details of a single post, including title, content, author, date, and comments (if applicable).
-   - Includes "Edit" and "Delete" buttons for the post owner.
-4. Filters
+3. Filters
    - Component for filtering and sorting posts on the "All Posts" page.
    - Includes radio buttons for course selection, sorting options, and a search bar for titles.
-5. Form
+4. Forms
    - Used for both creating and editing posts.
    - Includes validation to ensure required fields are completed.
-6. UserMenu
+5. UserMenu
    - A dropdown menu in the navbar for profile access, user posts, and logging out.
    - Displays the user's name and profile picture when logged in.